How to Perform a Brand Audit in 9 Simple Steps

 Technical: the quality of the product or service (design, ingredients, materials, etc.)

-Emotional: how the product or service makes the customer feel (safe, happy, smart, etc.)
+Emotional: how the product or service makes the customer feel (safe, happy, intelligent, etc.)

 An offer with all three types of benefits will perform better.
-When creating an offer, it’s vital to communicate all three types of benefits.
+Therefore, when creating an offer, it’s vital to communicate all three types of benefits.
 Don’t assume customers will figure out what they are without your help.

 Questions to answer in this step of the audit are: